elix/elix.org/content/OverlayMixin.md

 **Expects** the component to provide:
 * `closed` property indicating whether the overlay is closed.
 You can use [OpenCloseMixin](OpenCloseMixin) to provide this property.
+* `toggle` method that is invoked to open or close the overlay.
+The mixin actually only requires this method if you will rely on it to automatically add an overlay to the DOM.
+(See below.)
+You can use `OpenCloseMixin` to define this method.
 * optional `closeFinished` property indicating whether the overlay has finished rendering its closed state.
 If defined, the overlay will not be rendered as closed until `closeFinished` is true.
 This is designed to let `OverlayMixin` interoperate cleanly with [TransitionEffectMixin](TransitionEffectMixin).

 **Provides** the component with: